The Best GMAT Practice Methods

 Start Your GMAT Practice Untimed

-On the other hand, if you give yourself all the time you need to fully understand and correctly answer each question, you’ll develop strong GMAT skills that will get you to your GMAT score goal.
+On the other hand, if you give yourself all the time you need to fully analyze, understand, and work through each question, you’ll develop strong GMAT skills that will get you to your GMAT score goal.

 TTP PRO TIP:

-Start off doing practice questions untimed, giving yourself the time you need to answer each question correctly.
+Start off doing practice questions untimed, giving yourself the time you need to fully analyze and work through each question until you arrive at a correct answer.

-If you’re worried that, by practicing untimed, you won’t learn to answer GMAT questions fast enough to complete the Quant and Verbal sections when you take the test, keep in mind that skill is what makes you fast.
-So, by practicing untimed and developing strong skills, you’ll be doing just what you need to do to answer questions quickly on GMAT test day.
+If you’re worried that, by practicing untimed, you won’t learn to answer GMAT questions fast enough to complete each section on exam day, keep in mind that skill is what makes you fast.
+So, by developing strong skills through untimed practice, you’ll be learning to answer questions quickly on GMAT test day.

 Later in your preparation, you can focus on developing skill in answering questions quickly.
 Also, once you’re ready, you can practice answering questions at test pace by taking full-length GMAT practice tests.